jbmsacps-stack/Reze/README.md

 Contains:

-* Assistant intents
+* Intents
 * Keywords
-* Reply groups
+* Replies
-* Mood styles
+* Assistant moods

-This is where Reze’s personality lives.
+This is where Reze’s personality is stored.

-Professionally speaking.
+In technical terms, it is structured data.

-Emotionally speaking, this is where the chaos is organized.
+In emotional terms, this is where the bot learned sarcasm legally.

 ---